HazyResearch/deepdive/doc/greenplum.md

 **Could not reserve enough space for object heap.
 Error: Could not create the Java Virtual Machine.**

 Tune `MaxPermSize` in Java. e.g. `-XX:MaxPermSize=128m`.

+**How to enable fuzzy string match / install "contrib" module in GreenPlum?**

+To enable *fuzzystringmatch* / the *contrib* module available for PostgreSQL for GreenPlum, please check out [this link](http://blog.2ndquadrant.com/fuzzystrmatch_greenplum/).